he15enbug/security-labs/SEED-Lab/Network/Mitnick/Mitnick.md

 - here are 4 primary steps in this attack
     1. *Sequence number prediction*: Mitnick needed to learn the pattern of the initial sequence number (ISN) on X-Terminal, in those days, ISNs were not random.
 Mitnick sent SYN requests to X-Terminal and received SYN+ACK responses, then he sent RST packet to X-Terminal, to clear the half-open connection from X-Terminal's queue.
 After repeating this for a number of times, he found there was a pattern between 2 successive TCP ISNs, this allowed Mitnick to predict ISNs
-    2. *SYN flooding attack on the trusted server*: To send a connection request from the trusted server to X-Terminal, Mitnick needed to send out a SYN packet from the trusted server to X-Terminal.
-X-Terminal would respond with a SYN+ACK packet, which was sent to the trusted server.
+    2. *SYN flooding attack on the trusted server*: To send a connection request from the trusted server to X-Terminal, Mitnick needed to send out an SYN packet from the trusted server to X-Terminal.
+X-Terminal would respond with an SYN+ACK packet, which was sent to the trusted server.
 Since the trusted server didn't actually initiate the request, it would send a RST packet to X-Terminal, asking X-Terminal to stop the 3-way handshake
         - to solve this problem, Mitnick had to silence the trusted server.
-Therefore, before spoofing, Mitnick launched a SYN flooding attack on the server.
+Therefore, before spoofing, Mitnick launched an SYN flooding attack on the server.
 Back then, OS were far more vulnerable to the SYN flooding attack.
 The attack could actually shut down the trusted computer, completely silencing it
     3. *Spoofing a TCP connection*: Mitnick wanted to use `rsh` to run a backdoor command on X-Terminal, once the backdoor was setup, he could then log into X-Terminal.
 To run a remote shell on X-Terminal, Mitnick needed to pass the authentication, i.e., he needed to have a valid account on X-Terminal and know its password.
 The IP address of the trusted server had been added to the `.rhosts` file on X-Terminal, so when logging into X-Terminal from the trusted server, no password would be asked.
 Mitnick wanted to exploit this trusted relationship
         - He needed to create a TCP connection between the trusted server and XT, and then run `rsh` inside this connection.
-He first sent a SYN request to XT, using the trusted server's IP as the source IP.
-XT then sent a SYN+ACK response to the server.
+He first sent an SYN request to XT, using the trusted server's IP as the source IP.
+XT then sent an SYN+ACK response to the server.
 Since the server had been shut down, it would not send RST to close the connection
         - To complete the 3-way handshake, Mitnick needed to spoof an ACK packet, which must acknowledge the sequence number in XT's SYN+ACK packet.
 Because of previous investigation, Mitnick was able to predict what this sequence number was, so he was able to successfully spoof the ACK response sent to XT to complete the TCP 3-way handshake
     4. *Running a remote shell*: Using the established TCP connection between the trusted server and XT, Mitnick could send a remote shell request to XT, asking it to run a command.
 Using this command, Mitnick wanted to create a backdoor on XT so that he could get a shell on XT anytime without repeating the attack
         - All he needed to do was to add `+ +` (plus, space, plus) to the `.rhosts` file on XT (this will allow machines with any IP addresses to run a remote shell on XT).
 He could achieve that by executing `echo + + > .rhosts`